• Right-Sized Standards

 One-size-fits all "fashion" sustainability standards don't work in the real world.
 Because shoes aren't shirts.

-• Join us in Portland for the 2023 Shoe Sustainability Summit, where we'll focus on helping you think, act and do more sustainably in your roles to make a real impact across the hottest topics in our industry.
-Check out our 2022 Shoe Sustainability Summit Recap!
+Join us in Portland for the 2024 Shoe Sustainability Summit, where we'll help you think, act and do more sustainably in your roles to make a real impact.

 • Programs